sailfishos-sony-tama/main/README.md

 AOSP9 threads at XDA for your device for details.
 In particular, camera functionality will be considerably worse than on stock Android by Sony, but should be similar to AOSP9.

+While the care has been taken during porting, please see [LICENSE](LICENSE) for legal details.

 ## Issues

 Port issues are all reported within this repository: https://github.com/sailfishos-sony-tama/main/issues